SergeyKozlov/sergeykozlov.github.io/index.md

 ## SUMMARY

-An active and dedicated Network Administrator with 15 years of experience managing the IT environment of a large energy company using servers and complex cloud technologies, increases enterprise productivity by implementing 6+ enterprise services for hundreds of users.
-Skilled in project management, firewalls, hardware, and extensive experience across the entire IT project life cycle, implemented over 6 initiatives, resulting in 16x improvements in network performance.
+A certified and industrial Network Administrator with 15 years of experience managing the IT environment of a large energy company using servers and complex cloud technologies, increases company productivity by implementing 6+ enterprise services for hundreds of users.
+Skilled in project management, firewalls, hardware, and extensive experience across the entire IT project life cycle, implemented over 6 initiatives, resulting in a 16x improvements in network performance.

-## PROFESSIONAL EXPERIENCE
-### System Administrator								10/2013-present

-#### GEH TER LLC (branch) - Maintenance of large power plants  |  Novomichurinsk, Russia

-Developed projects for the evolution of networks of 7 remote offices of the company by implementing new hybrid technologies Wi-Fi, VPN, WAN, LAN to increase network speed by 16 times and reduce the number of service denials.

-Established Network Attached Storage (NAS) using software customization and project management skills to achieve industrial reliability storage and integration with existing business applications of 9 TB of enterprise data by implementing 3 additional Geo-distributed file servers.

-Applied an innovative EDMS for 70 users, optimizing document workflows and reducing routine task completion time by 75%; this increased team productivity and was recognized by senior management for proactive initiative.

-Performed in-depth analysis to align existing infrastructure with PURDUE security models, resulting in a 83% reduction in potential security vulnerabilities.

-Designed, coordinated and managed the implementation of a CCTV (video surveillance) project using a private VPN connection to the Corporate Security department to install additional camera nodes.

-### System Administrator								Dec 2008 - Oct 2013

-#### TER-Novomicurinsk - Maintenance of large power plants  |  Novomichurinsk, Russia

-Designed, managed and supported complex IT/OT environments including routing, switching, DNS, voice, wireless, security and load balancing platforms and technologies to ensure industrial performance and security.

 ## EDUCATION